i-like-trains72/optifine-resourcepack-conversion/README.md

 ---

-This guide assumes you know how to install mods on the **Fabric** modloader and how to load resourcepacks.
+This guide assumes you know how to install mods on the **Fabric** modloader, how to install Curseforge modpacks, copy and paste mods/resourcepacks from instance to instance and how to load resourcepacks.

 If you would like me to change something or you find an error, just make an issue and if you want to do something *big*, make a pull request please.